Scaling Up Bayesian Uncertainty Quantification for Inverse Problems using Deep Neural Networks: Scaling Up Bayesian UQ with Neural Networks

 Although we can reduce computation by emulation, the MCMC algorithms we use for Bayesian inference are still defined in high-dimensional spaces.
-In this section, we use AE to reduce the dimensions and further speed up the UQ process \citep{shahbaba2019}.
-AE is a special type of feed-forward neural network for latent representation learning.
+In this section, we discuss using AE for dimensionality reduction to further speed up the UQ process \cite{shahbaba2019}.
+AE is a special type of feed-forward NN for latent representation learning.
 The input is encoded into a low-dimensional latent representation (code).
-The code is then decoded into a reconstruction of the original input (see Figure \ref{fig:ae} for the structure of an AE).
+The code is then decoded into a reconstruction of the original input (see Figure \ref{fig:ae}).
 The model is trained to minimize the difference between the input and the reconstruction.
-An AE could learn complicated nonlinear dimensionality reduction and thus is widely used in many challenging tasks such as image recognition and artificial data generation \citep{Hinton_2006b}.
+An AE could learn complicated nonlinear dimensionality reduction.
+Therefore, it is widely used in many challenging tasks such as image recognition and artificial data generation \cite{Hinton_2006b}.

-While AE is commonly used to reduce the dimensionality of the data, here we use it to reduce the dimensionality of the parameter space.
+While AE is commonly used to reduce the dimensionality of the data, here we use it to reduce the dimensionality of the (discretized) parameter space, still denoted as $\mbX\subset\mbR^d$.
 Denote the latent space as $\mbX_L$ with dimensionality $d_L\ll d$.
 Let $u_L\in\mbX_L$ be the latent representation of parameter $u$.
 Then the encoder $\phi$ and the decoder $\psi$ are defined respectively as follows

-where $u_R\in\mbX$ is a reconstruction of $u$; $\phi$ and $\psi$ can be chosen as multilayer neural networks similarly as in Equation \eqref{eq:dnn}.
-Depending on the layers and structures, we could have convolutional AE (CAE) \citep{Guo_2017,RIBEIRO_2018}, variational AE (VAE) \citep{Kingma2014,Kingma_2019}, etc.